Pushing the Limits of Sparsity: A Bag of Tricks for Extreme Pruning: Related Work

 \section{Related Work}

-\textbf{Dynamic Sparse Training.} Early work by Mocanu et al. demonstrated the viability of DST through SET \cite{mocanu2018scalable}, which used magnitude pruning and random weight regrowth.
-Subsequent criteria for regrowing connections have been developed, such as using the momentum of parameters in SNFS \cite{dettmers2019sparsenetworksscratchfaster} or their gradient in RigL \cite{evci2021rigginglotterymakingtickets} to determine the salience of deactivated connections.
-GraNet \cite{liu2021sparse} adapted RigL's approach by starting with half the parameters and gradually increasing to target sparsity instead of starting from the target sparsity.
-ITOP \cite{liu2021we} provides a deeper understanding of pre-existing DST methods and enhances parameter exploration during sparse training.
-Supticket \cite{yin2022superposing} further enhances the performance of DST by leveraging weight averaging at the late training stage.
-NeurRev \cite{lineurrev} addressed the issue of dormant neurons by removing harmful negative weights.
-Recent advances include Top-KAST \cite{jayakumar2020top}, which maintains an auxiliary set of weights for enhanced exploration, and BiDST \cite{jiadvancing} which formulates DST as a bi-level optimization problem for joint weight-mask optimization.
-MEST \cite{yuan2021mest} introduces a memory-efficient sparse training framework for edge devices, while Chase \cite{yin2024dynamic} adapts dynamic unstructured sparsity into hardware-friendly channel-wise sparsity, both optimizing performance on resource-constrained systems without sacrificing accuracy.
+\textbf{Dynamic Sparse Training.} Early work by \citet{mocanu2018scalable} demonstrated the viability of DST through SET, which used magnitude pruning and random weight regrowth.
+Subsequent criteria for regrowing connections have been developed, such as using the momentum of parameters in SNFS \citep{dettmers2019sparsenetworksscratchfaster} or their gradient in RigL \citep{evci2021rigginglotterymakingtickets} to determine the salience of deactivated connections.
+GraNet \citep{liu2021sparse} adapted RigL's approach by starting with half the parameters and gradually increasing to target sparsity instead of starting from the target sparsity.
+ITOP \citep{liu2021we} provides a deeper understanding of pre-existing DST methods and enhances parameter exploration during sparse training.
+Supticket \citep{yin2022superposing} further enhances the performance of DST by leveraging weight averaging at the late training stage.
+NeurRev \citep{lineurrev} addressed the issue of dormant neurons by removing harmful negative weights.
+Recent advances include Top-KAST \citep{jayakumar2020top}, which maintains an auxiliary set of weights for enhanced exploration, and BiDST \citep{jiadvancing} which formulates DST as a bi-level optimization problem for joint weight-mask optimization.
+MEST \citep{yuan2021mest} introduces a memory-efficient sparse training framework for edge devices, while Chase \citep{yin2024dynamic} adapts dynamic unstructured sparsity into hardware-friendly channel-wise sparsity, both optimizing performance on resource-constrained systems without sacrificing accuracy.
+SRigL \cite{lasby2024dynamic} extends the RigL-based pipeline to structured sparsity and imposes a constant fan-in N:M for better hardware efficiency.
+CHT \cite{zhang2025brain} adopts a regrowth strategy that does not require the use of gradient information in backpropagation, and solely relies on topological information instead, allowing the regrowth computation to be cheaper.
+DSCR \cite{wu2025dynamic} shows that, at moderate sparsity, dynamically sparse models can outperform dense ones in robustness to common image corruptions.
+DynaDiag \cite{wu2025dynamic} restricts parameters to a diagonal sparsity pattern, which preserves full input–output coverage while enabling GPU-friendly structured sparsity and dynamic mask updates within that pattern.